On the Day of Pentecost, God fulfilled His promise of pouring out the Holy Ghost on humanity (Joel 2:28, Isaiah 28:11, Luke 24:49):

 Therefore being by the right hand of God exalted, and having received of the Father the promise of the Holy Ghost, he hath shed forth this, which ye now see and hear.(Acts 2:33).

-Simon the sorcerer saw and heard, just like the approximate 3,000 souls (Acts 2:41) did on the Day of Pentecost.
+Simon the sorcerer saw and heard, just like the approximate 3,000 souls (Acts 2:41) that were saved on the Day of Pentecost.